Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand

 Subject Matter Knowledge

 The importance of subject matter knowledge cannot be overstated when doing transcription.
-A person with no or limited knowledge of a topic will find it very hard to make heads or tails of its meaning, even if he or she can hear all of the sounds of the language.
+A person with no or little knowledge of a topic will find it very hard to make heads or tails of its meaning, even if he or she can hear all of the sounds of the language.
 For example, it would be extremely difficult for a person who does not know computers to comprehend the conversation of two people who are talking about debugging a computer program.

 Patience and Perseverance

 Finally, a lot of patience and perseverance are needed during the transcription process, especially in transcribing foreign language voices.
 In many ways, producing an excellent coherent transcript is like putting a puzzle together.
 Some words and ideas you will hear and understand immediately.
 Other words will have no meaning to you, and at worst, there will be missing words that you can't hear and understand due to extremely accented speech.
 Based on seeing the whole picture first and educated guesses, it is necessary to put everything together just like the pieces of a jigsaw puzzle.
 This can be a very frustrating process, and it demands much patience and perseverance on the part of the transcriber.

 The Voice Language Analysis Process